I have enjoyed gardening for at least 30 years and enjoy sharing my experience with others. Gardening is my time to

 William Cattley was the first botanist to research orchids.
 Later the name Cattleya was given to orchids, naming them after him.

 In the late 19th century, the orchids were being harvested in Europe and sold, but they weren’t concerned with saving the plants themselves.
-The wild orchids were almost gone.
-Now wild orchids are not allowed to be harvested.
+Wild orchids were almost gone.
+Now, wild orchids are not allowed to be harvested.
 The orchid plants you find now are grown in greenhouses.

 Common Orchids You Will Find

 There are so many types of orchids that I can’t list all of them.
-Listed below are the two most likely you will find.
 Some orchids have large leathery leaves, and some have thick, grass-like leaves.
 Orchids come in many colors and sizes.
 It is up to you to decide which one you prefer.

 The most common orchid that can be found is the Moth Orchid or Phalaenopsis.
 If you are a newcomer to orchids, this is the one you will probably receive as a gift or buy in the store.
 When these orchids grow wild, they are found on trees and in a constantly moist environment.
 They will bloom only once or twice a year, but the blooms should last three months before wilting.
 Mine lasted even longer, so these plants will give you months of enjoyment.

 A type that grows well outdoors in warmer climates such as southern Florida and California is the Boat Orchid or Cymbidium.
 These orchids bloom only once a year but put on a profusion of blooms.